Therapy for Over-Functioning Moms in Illinois

 Irritable

 My clients struggle as you do, despite being capable and caring.
 You’re taking care of everyone—partners, kids, colleagues, parents, friends—but who’s taking care of you?
-In therapy, we focus on balance, grounding, and breaking patterns that keep you stuck (hello, sleep deprivation and chronic overwhelm).
+In therapy, we focus on balance, grounding, and breaking patterns that keep you stuck (hello, people pleasing and chronic overwhelm).
 This is your time to explore who you are now and what truly matters to you.
 In therapy, you don’t have to have it all figured out.

 You get to show up as you are—messy, exhausted, and real.